EURECA

 Description:

-Between 2017 and 2021, the city of Lisbon quadrupled the cumulative photovoltaic capacity installed in devices, from 2MW to 8MW.
-Lisbon is the third European city with sunshine and good solar exposure in its building roofs, a maximum of 40% solar exposure which is equivalent to an energy generation potential equal to 95% of the city's electricity consumption in 2016.
+Between 2017 and 2021, the city of Lisbon experienced a quadrupling of its cumulative photovoltaic capacity, increasing from 2MW to 8MW.
+As the third sunniest European city, Lisbon boasts abundant sunshine and optimal solar exposure on its building roofs, with a maximum of 40% solar exposure.
+This translates to an energy generation potential equivalent to 95% of the city's electricity consumption in 2016.

-Lisbon Solar Strategy aims to reach 103MW (178W per capita) of photovoltaic capacity installed in the city at 2030.
-This is an important goal to achieve for climate neutrality and to eradicate energy poverty by 2050.
+The Lisbon Solar Strategy aims to achieve 103MW (equivalent to 178W per capita) of installed photovoltaic capacity within the city by 2030.
+This goal represents a crucial milestone in the journey towards climate neutrality and the eradication of energy poverty by 2050.

-The majority of solar panels in Lisbon is installed in public buildings.
-Some implemented in buildings of previous construction, such as the Faculty of Sciences of the University of Lisbon.
-Others are integrated into the architectural design and construction of buildings, such as the Campolide railway station and the Solar XXI building of the National Energy and Geology Laboratory.
-It is a building designed integrating active and passive technologies, to serve as a demonstration of an energy-efficient building among archi-tects.
+Most solar panels in Lisbon are installed on public buildings, with some integrated into older structures, such as the Faculty of Sciences at the University of Lisbon.
+Others are seamlessly incorporated into the architectural design of new buildings, exemplified by installations at the Campolide railway station and the Solar XXI building of the National Energy and Geology Laboratory.
+The latter serves as a demonstration of energy-efficient building practices, integrating both active and passive technologies.

-In the private sector, the Natura Towers office complex stands out, two buildings that integrate photovol-taic panels on the roofs and facades, along with a rainwater collector and storage system for watering a vertical garden
+In the private sector, the Natura Towers office complex stands out as a beacon of sustainable development.
+Featuring photovoltaic panels on both rooftops and facades, coupled with a rainwater collection and storage system for nurturing a vertical garden, it exemplifies holistic sustainability principles in modern architecture.

 Read More